True Colorado mountain golf at Copper Creek Golf Course and Keystone golf club

 St. Andrews has nothing on Summit County.

-Not to bash the birthplace of modern golf, but even The Old Course at Scotland’s most prestigious club doesn’t quite compare to our duo of true ski resort clubs: Copper Creek Golf Course, an 18-hole course found at the base of Copper Mountain, and Keystone golf club, a collection of two 18-hole courses just west of Keystone Resort.
+Not to bash the birthplace of modern golf, but even The Old Course at Scotland’s most prestigious club doesn’t quite compare to our duo of true ski resort clubs: Copper Creek Golf Course, an 18-hole course found at the base of Copper Mountain, and Keystone golf club, a collection of two 18-hole courses just east of Keystone Resort.

 Both clubs feature wildly different styles of play — pretty typical for the Rocky Mountains — and both are challenging for golfers of any ability, from total newcomers to veterans with a three-stroke handicap.
-This is mountain golf at it’s absolute finest.
+This is mountain golf at its absolute finest.
 It almost makes you wish that winter would never arrive — almost.

 Copper Creek Golf Course